 Please note that these are reviews of cell phone carriers.
 There are dozens of cell phone providers (resellers of cell phone carrier services) that may potentially offer more competitive plans, using the same networks.
 It all depends on your location, voice, text, and data needs.
 Checkout our article comparing the best cell phone plans for the scoop!

-There are five main things you’ll want to know before choosing your cell phone carrier:
+Before we get into the winners for best cell data plans and our full wireless phone plan comparison, we wanted to point out that there are five main things you’ll want to know before choosing your cell phone carrier:

 - Data speeds